Skip to content

 4. Add tests for new functionality

-5. Ensure all tests pass: pytest
+5. Ensure relevant tests pass: pixi run test

 7. Submit a pull request